 As a trainer, The Noise Chap has delivered hundreds of courses over the years giving you an experienced trainer who can talk from the perspective of having spent many years conducting noise assessments in a huge variety of industries and also undertaking thousands of workplace audiometry hearing tests.
 (Although, given I am the one writing this, is saying 'he' to refer to myself in the third person a bit weird?
 Don't people who refer to themselves in the third person always end up as the serial killer on telly?).
 Anyway...

-Employee noise awareness training course content
+What is the employee noise awareness training course content?

 What noise is